Are you wondering if it is possible to explore Vietnam in a week?

 Day 3: HaLong Bay Day Cruise

 After spending two nights in Hanoi, pack your bags and check out from the hotel.
 It is a road trip of about 3.5 hours to HaLong City Harbor.
 You will be going through a beautiful expanse of rice fields in the Red River delta so keep your camera ready!

 Board the cruise and enjoy a delicious seafood lunch.
 You will get to explore the glorious Thien Cung Cave that is filled with stalactites and stalagmites.
 We recommend you to opt for kayaking around these islands for a while to observe and relish this paradise.

 Head to your hotel in HaLong Bay and check-in for the night.

-- Check out which is the right Halong Bay cruise for you.
+- Check out which is the best luxury cruise Halong Bay for you.